Azathothas/Stars/README.md

 - [linux-audit/audit-userspace](https://github.com/linux-audit/audit-userspace) – Linux audit userspace repository
 - [linux-nvme/nvme-cli](https://github.com/linux-nvme/nvme-cli) – NVMe management command line interface.
 - [liquidaty/zsv](https://github.com/liquidaty/zsv) – zsv+lib: tabular data swiss-army knife CLI + world's fastest (simd) CSV parser
+- [liudf0716/xfrpc](https://github.com/liudf0716/xfrpc) – The xfrpc project is a lightweight implementation of the FRP client written in C language for OpenWRT and IoT systems.
+It is designed to provide an efficient solution for resource-constrained devices such as OpenWRT routers and IoT devices, which often have limited ROM and RAM space.
 - [logrotate/logrotate](https://github.com/logrotate/logrotate) – The logrotate utility is designed to simplify the administration of log files on a system which generates a lot of log files.
 - [lxc/lxc](https://github.com/lxc/lxc) – LXC - Linux Containers
 - [lzhiyong/termux-ndk](https://github.com/lzhiyong/termux-ndk) – android-ndk for termux